c0xc/toctar/README.md

 License
 -------

+This program may be used, modified and redistributed free of charge.
+I'd like to add one condition: Elements of the military-industrial complex and organizations working on a 1984-like total surveillance state are prohibited from using this program (modified or not).

-Please see the file called LICENSE.
+Please see the file called LICENSE if you enjoy complicated legal jargon.